 James, a second-generation banker, believes a key to addressing the racial wealth gap in America is to finance Black entrepreneurs.
 But just as Black entrepreneurs need greater access to capital, so do Black-owned banks.

 “If you look at the entire banking system in the United States, there are about 4

 Carver has been working to drive Black wealth and entrepreneurship since 1927, but was able to further scale operations in part due to a recent strategic relationship with Citi.
 In 2020, Citi made a $1 billion commitment as part of its Action for Racial Equity initiative to expand economic opportunity for communities of color.
 One focus for this funding has been on Minority Depository Institutions (MDIs), a historically trusted source of financing for Black communities.

 Robert James II, Director of Strategic Initiatives, President, Carver Development CDE - Photo courtesy of Somi Studios, Savannah

-When Elm approached Carver it wasn’t an automatic yes at first ask.
-But she pitched not only her idea but something else she knew would be of value: a network of young entrepreneurs in need of a local bank.
+When Elm approached Carver, it wasn’t an automatic yes at first ask.
+But she pitched not only her idea but also something else she knew would be of value: a network of young entrepreneurs in need of a local bank.

 Carver, in part due to the commitment from Citi, was able to take that chance.
 “Our relationship with Elbi and The Culturist Union is paying dividends for her,” says James.
 “But it's also paying dividends for the bank in terms of really exposing our bank, which is a 95-year-old institution, to a younger generation, an audience that maybe doesn't see Carver as being as creative and as flexible as we are.”